mrinterestfull/modwsgideploy/modwsgideploy/{{cookiecutter.folder_name}}/README.txt

 /etc/init.d/apache2 reload

 #You are done.
 Your application should be working.
 Check the access.log, warn.log, and error.log in /var/log/apache to see if there are any errors.

+{{ cookiecutter | jsonify }}